-- a. lack of technology which precludes or impedes their ability to participate in the hearing via the Zoom videoconferencing app.
-Examples of the lack of such technology include: - i. lack of access to a computer tablet or other device with internet video capability; - ii. lack of access to a cell phone; or - iii. lack of access to an internet connection. - b.
+- 1. The judge shall inform each counsel and pro se litigant that the hearing shall be conducted remotely over Zoom.
+The judge shall provide each counsel and pro se litigant a phone number or email address to inform the judge if they believe any counsel, their clients, a pro se litigant, any witness, an interpreter, or any other participant (all referred to below as "Participant") cannot participate remotely.
+The judge or judge's staff shall then determine whether a Participant is unable to participate in the hearing due to any one or more of the following: - a.
+Lack of technology which precludes or impedes their ability to participate in the hearing via the Zoom videoconferencing app.
+Examples of the lack of such technology include: - Lack of access to a computer, tablet or other device with internet video capability; - ii. lack of access to a cell phone; - iii. lack of access to an internet connection. - b.
 A physical, mental, or other disability that prevents a Participant from being able to effectively operate or utilize the required technology.
-Examples of such a disability include: - i. a physical or mental disability that precludes them from effectively operating the technology necessary to access the Zoom videoconferencing app; - ii. a physical disability that precludes them from effectively seeing, hearing, or otherwise participating in a Zoom video hearing; - iii. the lack of or unavailability of an interpreter who can assist the individual in communicating during a Zoom hearing; - iv. incarceration and the incarcerating facility's lack of technological resources or facilities to allow the inmate to participate remotely in the hearing or confer privately with the inmate's legal counsel; or - v. if the proceeding is in a specialty court defined by Title 2, Subtitle K of the Texas Government Code (e.g. veteran's court, mental health court, drug court, etc), the specialty court team determines that there is a risk to the physical or mental well-being of a participant in the specialty court program if the proceeding is not held in person. - c.
-A confrontation clause constitutional objection is raised by criminal defense counsel or a pro se litigant, and the judge sustains the objection after conducting a Haggard analysis. - d.
-A proceeding where one Participants needs to appear in person due to a need to provide fingerprints, is subject to incarceration, or must meet with multiple departments as a result of the court proceeding, in which case that party may need to appear while the other parties appear remotely. - 2.
-If an individual is unable to participate for one of these reasons, prior to holding an in-person hearing, the judge shall make reasonable efforts to accommodate the individual as set forth in the procedure below.
+Examples of such a disability include: - i. a physical or mental disability that precludes them from effectively operating the technology necessary to access the Zoom videoconferencing app; - ii. a physical disability that precludes them from effectively seeing, hearing, or otherwise participating in a Zoom video hearing; - iii. the lack of or unavailability of an interpreter who can assist the individual in communicating during a Zoom hearing;3 - iv. incarceration and the incarcerating facility's lack of technological resources or facilities to allow the inmate to participate remotely in the hearing or confer privately with the inmate's legal counsel;4 or - v. if the proceeding is in a specialty court defined by Title 2, Subtitle K of the Texas Government Code (e.g. veteran's court, mental health court, drug court, etc), the specialty court team determines that there is a risk to the physical or mental well-being of a participant in the specialty court program if the proceeding is not held in person. - c.
+A Confrontation Clause constitutional objection is raised by criminal defense counsel or a pro se litigant, and the judge sustains the objection after conducting a Haggard5 analysis. - d.
+A proceeding where one Participant needs to appear in person due to a need to provide fingerprints, is subject to incarceration, or must meet with multiple departments as a